terrancehah/whole-ios/docs/tech-stack.md

 - Quotes `categories` is a Postgres text[] array, not a JSON string; CSV import uses array syntax.
 - UI: All buttons use a corner radius of 12 and have consistent shadows; QuoteListView fills the screen; Chinese text uses a lighter color.
 - Error popups for backend issues are now suppressed unless relevant.
+- **Image Generation and Sharing:**
+  - SwiftUI for UI components and quote card rendering.
+  - UIKit (UIHostingController, UIActivityViewController) for converting SwiftUI views to images and presenting the native iOS share sheet.
+  - Image generation pipeline includes forced layout and white background for reliable rendering.

 ## Backend
 - **Platform**: Supabase